illusionarydream/I_Fluid/README.md

 ### Particle System
 - Conventional particle system realized by SPH has amount of loss.
 User should tuning the parameters hardly.
 And the tuning process is such **STUPID**.
 - PCISPH solves this problem, giving a better results.
+  - PCISPH minimize the density error.
+  - In each iteraton, PCISPH calculates gravity and viscosity firstly.
+And then, PCISPH estimates the new density of the particle.
+  - PCISPH will use the new density to calculate pressure.
+  - Iterations: calculate the pressure gradient and update the position, density and pressure.
+When the density is closed to the target density, break the loop.
 - Taichi has some unknown bugs for implementation.